Stup79/James---Voice-Controlled-Discord-Bot/README.md

 This is the source code for James: A voice activated and controlled Discord bot.
 There are two main parts:

 1. The bot and all its components.
 Note that Discord does not allow for bots to actually listen to conversations.
-Instead James hears what I can hear, as explained below in Prerequisites.
+Instead James hears what you can hear, as explained below in Prerequisites.

 2. The code used to train the neural networks for "James" keyword recognition.